Mod-phi convergence I: Normality zones and precise deviations: Introduction

-Hwang works with some hypothesis similar to Definition~\ref{def:modphi}, except that the convergence takes place uniformly on all compact sets contained in a given disk centered at the origin (while we assume convergence in a strip; thus this is weaker than our hypothesis, see Remark~\ref{rem:diskorstrip} for a discussion on this point).
+\begin{remark} We should here mention the work of Hwang \cite{Hwa96}, with some similarities with ours.
+Hwang works with hypotheses similar to Definition~\ref{def:modphi}, except that the convergence takes place uniformly on all compact sets contained in a given disk centered at the origin (while we assume convergence in a strip; thus this is weaker than our hypothesis, see Remark~\ref{rem:diskorstrip} for a discussion on this point).
 Under this hypothesis (and an hypothesis of the convergence speed), Hwang obtains an equivalent of the probability $\proba[X_n -\esper[X_n] \ge s_n t_n]$ with $s_n=o(1)$, and even gives some asymptotic expansion of this probability.
 However, Hwang does not give any deviation result at the scale $t_n$ and hence, none of his results show the role of $\psi$ in deviation probabilities.
 Besides, he has no results in the multi-dimensional setting. \end{remark}